 What time do I have to show up for this event?

-Check the Ski-O webpage for details.
 You should plan to arrive in plenty of time to find parking and be at the start line in plenty of time in order to assemble and hear any last minute instructions.
 We are expecting you at the start location 20 minutes prior to your start time.

 What else should I know if I want to try Ski-Orienteering?